PoP-PoPAPI/api/README.md

 ### Field arguments

-A field can have arguments: an array of `key:value` properties, appended next to the field name enclosed with `()` and separated with `;`, which modify the output (results, formatting, etc) from the field.
+A field can have arguments: An array of `key:value` properties, appended next to the field name enclosed with `()` and separated with `;`, which modify the output (results, formatting, etc) from the field.

 Examples: